 They have a sort sponge like material attached to them which is a green color (hence the name) and are used to clean tools, feather in edges around stucco patch areas, as a finishing tool for some finishes/textures and as a multipurpose cleaning tool.

-Red Float: Red floats are not as useful as a green float but they do have their purposes and are helpful for a couple of things.
+Red Float: Red floats are not as useful as a green float, but they do serve their purpose and are helpful for a couple of different things.

-I like using these for patches because they allow me to move the mud into the existing stucco, along the edges of the patch.
+I like using these for patches because they allow me to move the mud into the existing stucco, along the edges of the patch, easier than a trowel would.

 I know a lot of plasterers that like to use these to spread the finish coat, it is easier on the joints but will apply the material thicker than you would using a trowel.